 Lozada-Oliva, Melissa.
 (2015).
 My Spanish.
 Button Poetry.
 (Brilliant discussion of bilingualism, with a focus on heritage Spanish.)

-Code Switch: Race and Identity Remixed.
+Code Switch: Race in Your Face.
 National Public Radio. (“a team of journalists fascinated by the overlapping themes of race, ethnicity and culture, how they play out in our lives and communities, and how all of this is shifting”; provides thoughtful dialogues about race/ethnicity/otherness).

 In Jerusalem, a chorus for peace.
 Great Big Story.
 (The YMCA Jerusalem Youth Chorus brings together Israeli and Palestinian teens to create music and promote dialogue.)

 Black Violin.
 (2015).
 Stereotypes.
 VEVO.
 (A wonderful demonstration of how to destroy stereotypes by playing against typecasting.)